D067659/tpmc_documentation/evaluation/delete_function_usecase.md

 8. The user confirms the warning pop-up to delete the selected Function irrevocably.

 ### Postconditions
-1. The Function is delted in the database.
+1. The Function is deleted in the database.
 2. A new Function with the same name can be created now.

 ### Evaluation